 I have a Plan 1 and Plan 2 loan – how do my repayments work?

 Depending on where you live and when you studied on your courses, it is possible you have both a Plan 1 loan and a Plan 2 loan.
-If you are unsure what loans you have you can check using the tool on the Student Loan Company website.
+If you are unsure what loans you have you should contact the Student Loans Company.

 If you have both types of loan you will make one repayment, for example through your payroll or through Self Assessment if you complete a tax return.
 If you are an employee your form P45 (the form you are given by your old employer when you change jobs) will not show which type of loan(s) you have, so your employer should ask you if you have a Plan 1 or Plan 2 loan or both.
 If you do not confirm what loan type you have you will automatically be allocated a Plan 1 loan and this may result in incorrect repayments being deducted through the Pay As You Earn (PAYE) system.

 The repayment will be allocated against the two types of loans depending on how much you earn and the repayment thresholds for the loans.